Salvage Grocery Stores: An Alternative to Food Auctions

 - near or at their sell-by or best-used-by dates

 Here is a list of salvage grocery stores compiled thus far.
-Please note the separate link to Frugal Village as it has many more stores listed according to each State.
-Also pay close attention to the Salvage and Bulk Food Stores List, which is also linked, because it is a very comprehensive link which tries to stay updated and thoroughly researched.
+Please note the separate link to Frugal Village as it has many more stores listed according to each state.

 The following list consists of salvage chain-store groceries first, followed by other stores found after a thorough search: